 The value of the Issuer's or its subsidiaries property portfolio is subject to risks related to, amongst others, occupancy levels, rent levels, consumer spending, prices of properties and interest rates.
 An economic downturn could result in the property market facing worsening commercial property occupancy levels and low consumer spending on residential property, which, in turn, could reduce returns on property investments.
 Occupancy levels could drop if the Issuer does not properly manage the contractual provisions governing the leases related to the properties.
 For instance, short-term contracts or provisions entitling customers to terminate contracts early could reduce occupancy.
-From the second half of 2013 until the first half of 2022, house prices in the Netherlands have, on average (noting regional differences in the rate of change), increased substantially.
-However, an economic downturn could also result in a decline in the market values of residential and commercial properties as a result of reluctance in the market to buy further property or to invest in new building projects.
+From the second half of 2013 up to the end of 2024, house prices in the Netherlands have, on average (noting regional differences in the rate of change), increased substantially.
+However, an economic downturn could also result in a decline in the market values of invest in new building projects.
 Any decline in the market values of its property investments could have a material adverse effect on the Issuer's business, revenues, results and financial condition.

-The Issuer, through its subsidiaries, is exposed not only in respect of its own capital invested in equities, fixed income assets and property, but also in respect of its liabilities to policyholders in respect of the funds of policyholders and other customers invested in equities, fixed income assets and property under life insurance contracts such as unit-linked products and investment contracts.
+The Issuer, through its subsidiaries, is exposed not only in respect of its investments for own risk, but also in respect of its liabilities to policyholders in respect of (i) the funds of policyholders and (ii) other customers invested in equities, fixed income assets and property under life insurance contracts (such as unit-linked products and investment contracts).
 Many of the Issuer's life insurance products sold by its subsidiaries guarantee a minimum investment return or minimum accumulation at maturity to the policyholder.
 In the event that the decline in value of the invested assets is greater than the decline in liabilities associated with the guaranteed benefits, the Issuer must increase its provisions formed for the purpose of funding these future guaranteed benefits, which will result in an adverse impact on the Issuer's results.
 In addition, the Issuer's revenues from unit-linked products (including those without minimum guarantees) and investment contracts depend on fees paid by the customer.
 Because those fees are generally assessed as a percentage of AuM, they vary directly with the market value of such assets.
-Therefore a general decline in financial markets, including in particular equity markets, will reduce the Issuer's revenues under these contracts.
+Therefore a general decline in financial markets, will reduce the Issuer's revenues under these contracts.

-New sustainability legislation has been introduced or will be introduced in order to achieve the objectives of the Paris accord and the objectives as set out in the EU Green Deal (COM/2019/640 Final).
+New sustainability legislation has been introduced and likely additional legislation will be introduced in order to achieve the objectives of the Paris accord and the objectives as set out in the EU Green Deal (COM/2019/640 Final).
 The implementation of these measures could have negative effects on the future development of the Issuer's investment portfolio, as certain investments could be subject to transition risk or even become stranded if no adaptation measures are implemented by companies that are impacted.
 Adaptation or risk mitigation measures could be required to be implemented by those companies/institutions impairing the prices of these investments.